Zihang97/Visual-Question-Answering/Sprint3/Readme.md

   <img src="picture/label.PNG" width=800/>
 </p>

-I only use 19 classes from
+I only use 19 classes out of 35 classes defined in CityScapes as our model don't have very complicated structure and there isn't too many parameters.
+So a lot of classes may lead to accuracy loss and low performance.

 <p align="left">
   <img src="picture/gpus.PNG" width=250/>